Luxmusik/sandbox-virtualappliance/readme.md

 git clone http://michaelbluth@git.bluth-dev-sandbox.com/banana-stand.git
 ```

-#### Create a new sandbox service
+#### Create the new target sandbox

-Let's create the target sandbox on the Test appliance with the same name via the API.
+Create the target sandbox on the Test appliance with the same name via the API.
 We'll create it with a bare Git repository.
 You will need a valid API session to create the sandbox.
 Using our example from earlier, using Curl:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734"